Acral Mutilation Syndrome (AMS) in dogs

-Acral mutilation syndrome (AMS) is a rare but serious disorder in dogs characterized by sensory neuropathy of the peripheral parts of the body.
+Acral mutilation syndrome (AMS) is a rare but serious condition in dogs characterized by sensory neuropathy of the peripheral body parts.
 This disease primarily affects the outer limbs and toes of affected animals.
-In this article, we will go into detail about the symptoms, causes, diagnosis, and treatment options for acral mutation syndrome.
+In this article, we will discuss in detail the symptoms, causes, diagnosis, and treatment options for acral mutilation syndrome.

-Acral mutation syndrome is a genetic disease that occurs primarily in puppies.
-It is manifested by reduced pain sensitivity in the distal extremities, i.e. in the paws and toes.
-This insensitivity causes puppies to harm themselves by licking, biting, or nibbling on their paws and toes.
+Acral mutilation syndrome is a genetically inherited disease that primarily affects puppies.
+It manifests as reduced pain sensitivity in the distal extremities, specifically the paws and toes.
+This insensitivity leads puppies to injure themselves by licking, biting, or nibbling at their paws and toes.

 AMS